NahuelCostaCortez/personal-website/content/event/GenerativeAI/index.md

   postcode: '33012'
   country: Spain

-abstract: Lecture broadcasted to Total Energies Spain employees from the Oviedo offices regarding the capabilities and limitations of generative AI.<br><br>Charla transmitida a los empleados de Total Energies España desde las oficinas de Oviedo acerca de las capacidades y limitaciones de las IAs generativas.
+abstract: Charla transmitida a los empleados de Total Energies España desde las oficinas de Oviedo acerca de las capacidades y limitaciones de las IAs generativas.<br><br>Lecture broadcasted to Total Energies Spain employees from the Oviedo offices regarding the capabilities and limitations of generative AI.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.